ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** A hopeless man is a very desperate and dangerous man, almost a dead man. — Robert F. Kennedy
+> **Citacao:** The majority of what you want will come from the minority of what you do. — Gary Keller

 fim do arquivo